 Professors Andrejevic, Juhasz (PZ)3, Ma (PZ)1, Morrison (CM), Macko (SC), Tran (SC)

 Intercollegiate Media Studies Academic Director, Affuso

 Nancy Jugan, academic coordinator

 The Media Studies Department offers an intercollegiate major jointly with Claremont McKenna, Harvey Mudd, Pitzer, Pomona and Scripps colleges (Intercollegiate Media Studies [IMS]).
-Media Studies emphasizes the cultural and historical importance of media and focuses on the production, circulation and reception of texts and representations, which are analyzed in terms of aesthetics, meanings and uses.
+Media Studies is an inherently interdisciplinary field that emphasizes the cultural and historical importance of media and focuses on the production, circulation and reception of texts and representations, which are analyzed in terms of aesthetics, meanings and uses.
 IMS at the Claremont Colleges is one of the first undergraduate programs in the United States to combine theory, history and practice, integrating critical studies and media production.

 IMS provides interdisciplinary training, enabling our students to learn how to analyze diverse media forms and the power relations that undergird them, and to ethically express their knowledge through critical scholarship, community-engagement, and creative media practice.
 The IMS major draws from anthropology, art history, cinema and film studies, communications, cultural studies, English, gender and feminist studies, performance studies, photography, postcolonial and transnational studies, queer studies, sound studies and the visual arts.
 The major prepares students for graduate work and careers in teaching, art, entertainment, digital media, and the non-profit sector.